Are you a video content creator looking to start making money with your videos?

-AVOD, or ad-based video on demand, is a video monetization model that generates revenue through adverts.
+You can define AVOD, or ad-based video-on-demand, as a video monetization model that is free for users to watch and that generates revenue through advertising.

 You take part in it when you tune into your favorite YouTube channel to watch those cute kitty compilations!
 (You, not me, I say.)

 All of that kitty content is free because most of the time you’ll see ads through the videos, which is the main way YouTube creators monetize their videos.

 Beyond YouTube, AVOD is now the backbone of many free streaming platforms, like Vudu and Tubi, that host a variety of free on-demand content.

 So, if you, as a content creator, want to host content for free on an AVOD platform, you’ll likely be running ads on your content in order to make money.